Skip to content

 Packing A Backpack

-At first, you probably have a list of things that won’t fit in.
-Too many clothes or unnecessary equipment.
-In the end, the magic of backpacking solo is to fit all essentials and still have some space for unexpected equipment.
+Initially, you might have a list of items that won’t fit.
+Perhaps too many clothes or superfluous equipment.
+Ultimately, the art of solo backpacking lies in packing all the essentials while still leaving some room for unexpected items.

-Keep in mind to leave at least 10 percent free space for the food, water, and unexpected equipment.
+Also, leave at least 10 percent of your backpack’s space free for food, water, and unexpected items.

 reading a book